bluelhf/pithos/README.md

-# Pilvi Back-end
+# Pithos

-This is the back-end for the Pilvi project.
-Pilvi is an end-to-end encrypted file sharing service.
-The back-end does not perform any encryption, merely storing and retrieving files.
-The front-end is responsible for encryption.
+Pithos is the back-end server for Anesidora, an end-to-end encrypted file sharing service.
+It is written in Rust and uses HTTP/2 for communication.

-Alongside the file contents themselves, the back-end also stores the name of the file.
-This is to allow the front-end to display the name of the file in the file dialog.
+For encryption, see the [Anesidora](https://github.com/bluelhf/Anesidora) front-end repository.

 ## HTTP/2